 Bruce has appeared in several television documentary series, mainly concerning the design and operational histories of passenger ships on BBC1, BBC2, BBC4, Channel 4 and Channel 5.
 His latest television appearance is in Secrets of the Lost Liners for Sky History.
 Since 2008, he has been a regular contributor to Shippax, a leading passenger shipping industry information publisher headquartered in Halmstad, Sweden.

-Bruce’s most recent output is Denmark in Britain: Architecture, Design and Lifestyle 1945-1970, published by Peter Lang.
-He is presently completing Art Deco in Scotland for Historic Environment Scotland, which will be published in 2025.
+Bruce’s most recent outputs are Denmark in Britain: Architecture, Design and Lifestyle 1945-1970, published by Peter Lang, and DSB Design: Jens Nielsen og designprogrammet 1972-1992, published by Dansk Jernbane-Klub.
+Art Deco Scotland: Design and architecture in the Jazz Age will be published by Historic Environment Scotland in Spring 2025.